CyrilSharma/Udder-Chaos/Testcases.md

 --- | --- | ---
-1 | Set a new cow respawn time, (low) cow win goal, and AI difficulty | The menu interacts as expected; note the values 2 | Start the game and note the cow win goal | It matches the value set in step 1
+1 | Set a new cow respawn time, (low) cow win goal, and AI difficulty | The menu interacts as expected; note the values 2 | Start the game and note the cow win goal | It matches the value set in step 1 3 | Capture a cow and note the respawn time | It matches the value set in step 1 4 | Play a move and note the time it takes for the AI to respond | It matches the time set in step 1 5 | Win if time allows | The players should win upon reaching the custom cow win goal

 ## User Story 10.4 - Customization in game (part 3)
 Start on the customization screen, as described in steps 1 and 2 in 10.1 Step | Directions | Expected Output
 --- | --- | ---
+1 | Set a custom seed and start the game | Note the map and cards that generate 2 | Exit the game and create a new game with the same seed; start it | Note the map and cards are the same

 ## User Story 11.1 Board animation synchronization
 Start a game with 2 tabs